This splits up the langchain repo to be more maintainable and scalable, an inevitable part of every integration-heavy open source framework:

 - Mixtral Release and Pricing:

-shared the official announcement about the release of Mixtral 8x7B, a high-quality sparse mixture of experts model (SMoE) with open weights, by Mistral.
+@bjoernpshared the official announcement about the release of Mixtral 8x7B, a high-quality sparse mixture of experts model (SMoE) with open weights, by Mistral.
 He noted that it offers the fastest performance at the lowest priceâ up to 100 tokens/s for $0.0006/1K tokens on the Together Inference Platform.
 Its optimized versions are available for inferences on Togetherâs platform.
 Full details in Mistralâs blog post. - Mixture of Experts Explainer:

-shared a link to an explainer from HuggingFace about the Mixture of Experts (MoEs) model.
+@nembalshared a link to an explainer from HuggingFace about the Mixture of Experts (MoEs) model.
 The post dives into the building blocks of MoEs, training methods, and trade-offs to consider for inferences.
 Check out the full explainer here. - Pricing Page Issue:

-provided the correct link to Mistralâs pricing information. - Mistral Discord Link:
+@peterg0093reported that the Mistralâs pricing page link responded with a 404 error.
+However,@_jp1_provided the correct link to Mistralâs pricing information. - Mistral Discord Link:

-successfully provided.
+@le_messasked for the Mistralâs Discord server link, which@nembalsuccessfully provided.
 Join their server here. - New Model by Minami-su:

-shared a new model by Minami-su on HuggingFace named âYi_34B_Chat_2bitâ.
+@2012456373shared a new model by Minami-su on HuggingFace named âYi_34B_Chat_2bitâ.
 The model is optimized to run on an 11GB memory GPU with a weights-only quantization method called QuIP# to achieve near fp16 performance using only 2 bits per weight.
 Detailed information can be found here.

 â· #benchmark_dev (15 messagesđ„):